BenTaylorPublic/screeps/README.md

 Digging & Lab logic
     Checklist (in order):
         BankLinkers to obey TransferToRoom orders (bank to terminal) BankLinkers to unload from TransferToRoom orders
-            They should unload anything in terminal that isn't in a transfer out order LimitLower logic to create TransferToRoom orders
+        LimitLower logic to create TransferToRoom orders
         Terminal to obey TransferToRoom orders
     Checklist (unordered):